jessielw/DeeZy/docs/cli/encode-atmos.md

        Track to use for encoding.
 Supports: 'N' (audio track N), 'a:N' (audio track N), 's:N' (stream index N).
   --delay, DELAY
        The delay in milliseconds or seconds.
 Note '--delay=' is required! (--delay=-10ms / --delay=10s).
-  --parse-elementary-delay
-       When input is an elementary (demuxed) stream, parse any delay in the filename and reset it to zero.
   --keep-temp
        Keeps the temp files after finishing.
   --reuse-temp-files